Kaimiri/PaperMod_site/content/search.md

 title: "Search" # in any language you want
 layout: "search" # is necessary
 # url: "/archive"
-description: "Find any post here"
+description: "Search for posts here"
 summary: "search"
 placeholder: ". . ."
 ---